Gililk48/kmerlib/README.md

 # kmerlib

 **kmerlib** is a lightweight Python toolkit for building and querying *k*-mer indices on large DNA data sets (FASTA genomes or FASTQ reads).
-It is designed for laptops as well as clusters — the default pass‑1 counter opens **a single file handle at a time**, so you will never trigger the infamous “too many open files” error on macOS.
+It is designed for laptops as well as clusters.

 ```
 📂 kmerlib/